microsoft/MPPC23-Power-Apps/lab1/README.md

 ## Task 1: Log on to your account

-With the credentials that were provided to you in the `environment details` tab, let's log into the account you are going to use during the workshop.
+With the credentials that were provided to you in the **Environment Details** tab, let's log into the account you are going to use during the workshop.

 1. Go to [make.powerapps.com](https://make.powerapps.com)
-1. On the sign-in screen, enter the email address that was provided to you in the `environment details` and then click **Next**
+1. On the sign-in screen, enter the email address that was provided to you in the **Environment Details** and then click **Next**

     ![Sign in screen](assets/pa-sign-in-email.png)